gerp-project/.github/profile/README.md

 # GERP Project :octopus:

 ## Goal :revolving_hearts:

-We are on a mission to reduce tedious, manual maintenance Pull Requests for Open-Source GitHub repositories.
+We are on a mission to reduce tedious, manual maintenance Pull Requests for GitHub repositories.

 In maintaining the Azure Kubernetes Service Github Actions, we found ourselves making edits across over a dozen repos that each held an action.